Stryningen/ReactQuizAppFrontend/README.md

 ## Open trivia DB

-[ Open trivia db ](https://opentdb.com/) was also used to supply questions
+[ Open trivia db ](https://opentdb.com/) was also used to supply questions.